yatharth711/SprintReviewsTool/README.md

 # SprintReviews a Peer Review and Evaluation System by Sprint Runners

-This file will provide all information regarding the setup process to build and run the SprintReviews application

-## How to use
 ## Prerequisites

 - Install [Docker Desktop](https://docs.docker.com/get-docker) for Mac, Windows, or Linux.
 Docker Desktop includes Docker Compose as part of the installation.